georgtree/rbc-tk9/docs/barchart.md

 This creates a line marker named `low_water`.
 It will display a horizontal line stretching across the plotting area at the y-coordinate 10.0.
 The coordinates "-Inf" and "Inf" indicate the relative minimum and maximum of the axis (in this case the x-axis).
 By default, markers are drawn last, on top of the bars.
-You can change this with the **−under** option.
+You can change this with the **-under** option.

 ```tcl